systemcoding/Freeze-Engine/README.md

 # Freeze Engine
 Freeze Engine - A Small Game Engine Made Using C++ and OpenGL

-### Small Update: I am not actively working on the project since 3-4 months because of school and stuff.
-So please understand that!
+### Small Update: The physics implementation of this branch is really bad, please check the debug branch for physics-only purposes.
+It's a testing branch.

 ## How To Run?
 This engine only supports linux for now (I will extend this to windows and etc...).
 If you are running Linux make sure you have: